St. Paul DWI Lawyer

 An IID is a small piece of equipment mounted in one’s vehicle to monitor the driver’s BAC.
 Typically installed near the steering wheel, these devices include a tube into which the driver must blow before starting the vehicle.
 The IID is then connected to the engine.
 Any alcohol detection above a certain threshold level prevents the vehicle from starting.

-The collected data is recorded electronically and subsequently reported to the Minnesota Department of Public Safety (DPS) each month.
+The collected data is recorded electronically and subsequently reported to the Minnesota Department of Public Safety (DPS) every month.

 How Are IIDs Installed?

-IIDs can be installed in any car, pickup truck, or van operable with a regular Class D driver’s license that requires no additional endorsements.
-However, IIDs cannot be installed in rental or recreational vehicles including motorcycles and scooters.
+IIDs can be installed in any car, pickup truck, or van that is operable with a regular Class D driver’s license, requiring no additional endorsements.
+However, IIDs cannot be installed in rental or recreational vehicles, including motorcycles, scooters, and other similar vehicles.

 How Do I Participate in the IID Program?